-I teach at the Upper Valley Sew-op; my regular offerings include alterations, embroidery, and assorted crochet classes.
-I also assist at and occasionally teach basic sewing, and at least once a month host Open Hours, where people can drop in without registration and use the equipment and materials on their own projects.
+I teach at the Upper Valley Sew-op; my regular offerings include alterations, embroidery, crochet, and introductory sewing.
+I’m the unofficial sewing machine stablemaster; I teach a class called Learn Your Own Sewing Machine, which covers use and basic maintenance, and run a workshop called Machine Care and Troubleshooting, to which people bring their machines, clean and oil under guidance, and get my help with difficulties that don’t clear up in that process (time and tools permitting I’ll even make small repairs).
+At least once a month I host an Open Hours, where people can drop in without registration and use the equipment and materials on their own projects.

 Please contact me with any questions.